elanatframework/Code_behind/doc/how_to_use_code_behind.md

 #### Run default pages

-if you run CodeBehind for the first time without the wwwroot directory, a ready default page will be created including a layout, header and footer.
+if you run (Press F5) CodeBehind for the first time without the wwwroot directory, a ready default page will be created including a layout, header and footer.

 ![Default pages after first run](https://github.com/elanatframework/Code_behind/assets/111444759/8b3a5af9-b990-4b03-9b0f-ba6b7c981e2e)